IgnitionHacks2022/midend/README.md

 <div align="center">

-# garbagio_midend
+# indabin_midend

-raspberry pi controller software for the garbagio hardware
+raspberry pi controller software for the indabin hardware

 </div>

-controller program for **garbagio** designed to be ran on a raspberry pi. handles bluetooth proximity, image capture of the waste as well as control of the motor.
+controller program for **indabin** designed to be ran on a raspberry pi. handles bluetooth proximity, image capture of the waste as well as control of the motor.